kshrutika24bce10496/Student-Money-Manager/README.md

 Intellij Setup Steps:

-1.Download Intellij IDEA
+1.Download Intellij IDEA.

 2.Run the installer and follow the on-screen prompts.

-3.From welcome screen, choose new Project > add name > location >Press Enter
+3.From welcome screen, choose new Project > add name > location >Press Enter.

 4.Add packages and classes in the project menu.

 5.Create a main class in the src section directly.

-6.Run the main class
+6.Run the main class.

 Instructions for testing:

-1.Register a test user by providing a username, email and password,if you get "Registration Successful then the user is registered successfully in your application.
+1.Register a test user by providing a username, email and password,if you get "Registration Successful then, the user is registered successfully in your application.

-2.Login with the user added earlier, if you get "Login successful" message and main menu then you have logged in successfully.
+2.Login with the user added earlier, if you get "Login successful" message and main menu then, you have logged in successfully.

 3.Add a transaction and if the message stating "Transaction added successfully" appears then your code is absolutely correct and the code passes the test.